epfl-ada/ada-2024-project-datamigos/README.md

 - Exclude extreme or inconsistent data entries, such as movies with durations exceeding 5 hours.
 - Handling Missing Data:
     - Where possible, populate missing values using data from the supplementary datasets.
-    - Perform value imputation when it is pertienent, such as the duration column with the median, as film lengths within a given historical period are generally stable.
+    - Impute missing values in the duration column with the median, as film lengths within a given historical period are generally stable.
-    - Omit records with missing values to preserve analytical accuracy, such as the revenue, due to it's high variability and the estimation challenges.
+    - Due to the high variability and estimation challenges with revenue data, omit records with missing revenue values to preserve analytical accuracy.
-    - Omit problematic features if they aren't that much relevant for our study case.
 - Perform film selection by focusing on the Cold War period.
 We'll also examining pre-Cold War productions to identify potential evolutions by the onset of the Cold War.

 **2. Prompt engineering**

-- Use prompt engineering based on title and plot to get info such as:
+- Use prompt engineering based on title and plot to "homogenize" column values (e.g. converting values such as 'en', 'English' and 'English Language' to the same one) and get info such as:
     - Main characters and their archetype
     - If the movie promotes values from the Easter or Western bloc
     - What part of the population is targeted?
 Age?
 Social class?